drewhearin/beautiful-jekyll/_posts/2017-03-23-cypherpunk-manifesto-privacy.md

 ---
 layout: post
-title: Some thoughts on Privacy & A Cypehrphunk's Manifesto
+title: Some Thoughts on Privacy & a Cypherphunk's Manifesto
 subtitle: "I don't have anything to hide"
 ---